johnzxcvbnm/Adi/projects/project_1/README.md

 1. After your project has been approved, [make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
 Name your project appropriately.
 For example, the name of your game, _not_ 'project 1 wdir'.

+**Use github.io** We'll be hosting this project on github.io and a have a lesson on how to do it.
+But it is just a couple more easy steps beyond creating a new repo.
+More info here: https://pages.github.com/

+You can also host your github pages with your own domain name.
+Here is a walktrhough from namecheap, one web hosting service. https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages

 2. [Clone your repo onto your machine](https://help.github.com/articles/cloning-a-repository/).
 Suggestion _inside_ the `dev` folder _on the same level_ as your WDIR repo.
 Note, you do not have to `mkdir` a project folder, cloning will complete that step for you.

-Your project will be hosted on GitHub Pages.
+AGAIN: Your project will be hosted on GitHub Pages.
 More information on hosting will be provided in week 4.

 ## Technical Demonstration